cbrady321/MeteredBlockingQueue/README.md

 A modified version of ArrayBlockingQueue that allows one to set a max fill threshold that determines when the queue will be emptied.

-The queue expects multiple threads enqueuing data and a single dequeuing thread waiting on the drainTo function.
+The queue expects multiple threads enqueuing data and a single thread waiting to deque data via the drainTo function.
-Other uses may be possible but are not tested.

 ## Usage
 A sample usage is as follows: